insalespacecat/CTCI_tasks/README.md

 Tasks might be marked with the following tags:

-- FAIL: Author failed to create a solution that passes all the tests on LeetCode and had to watch explanation.
+- R: Failed to create a solution that passes all the tests on LeetCode and had to watch explanation.
 Those are usually a mess because at the end he tries any possible brute force to make it work throwing out the efficiency)) They might contain the right solution.
 They are to be re-solved in the future runs.

-- MEH: Task is solved and solution is not terrible, but not as good as it might be.
+- Y: Task is solved and solution is not terrible, but not as good as it might be.
 Usually those type of solutions come out when the author gets a taste of the theme and wants to feel that he can implement the algorithm/data structure and does not want to bother with Complexity and tries to make decent solution "feeling the complexity".
 Those are to be re-visited and solved ideally on the following re-solving sessions.